Young Adult Ministry Scholars

 - You would thrive in graduate courses in leadership, worship, and discipleship.

-Working within different departments of the University of Dubuque, YAMS contribute to making the university “a diverse and equitable community where Christian love is practiced” (UD mission statement).
+Working within different departments of the University of Dubuque, YAMS contribute to making the university a diverse and equitable community where Christian love is practiced (drawn from the University of Dubuque mission statement).
 They participate in a structured program which prepares them for ministry by:

 - Teaching courses for first-year undergrads